Blog

 Alpha-Gal Syndrome Treatment

-There are no treatments available yet for those with alpha-gal syndrome.
+There are no treatments available yet for those with alpha-gal syndrome but the symptoms of the allergic reaction can be treated.
 Doctors who know about it are advising patients to avoid all potential triggers and treat the condition like one would treat any other severe allergy.

 Common treatment options can help to delay severe reactions before one reaches the hospital, such as: